heliophysicsPy/heliophysicsPy.github.io/_pages/meetings/april2020.md

 More information will be posted shortly about directions, lodging, parking, accessibility, and remote participation.

+### Presentations and Documents

+Presentations and documents associated will be kept in the [meeting folder](https://drive.google.com/drive/u/0/folders/1vONfB6hf0y-VVOPj1748R3U9agFyq0iV) on Google Drive.

 ### Hackathon

 The hackathon will be held after lunch in the collaboration space on the lower level of [Wolbach Library](https://library.cfa.harvard.edu/) at the CfA.